When Should You Start Preparing for the SAT?

 The ideal time to begin SAT preparation is hard to pinpoint.
 Students should think about their starting point, the courses they’ve taken, and the test date they plan to take.
 That said, the summer before junior year is the best time for the majority of students to start studying.

-Before junior year, summer
+Before junior year, the summer

 The best time to start preparing for most students is at the beginning of the summer before their junior year.
 This is due to a number of factors.
 One is that most students will have completed the required math courses before their sophomore year.

 The majority of the math questions on the SAT are in algebra, with a few in geometry and trigonometry.
-This means that it is advisable to wait until you have done algebra 1, algebra 2, trigonometry, and geometry in order to be ready for the math portion of the exam.
+This means that it is advisable to wait until you have done Algebra 1, algebra 2, trigonometry, and geometry in order to be ready for the math portion of the exam.

 The SAT does not include pre-calculus or calculus.
 While some students may believe that completing these seminars may boost their confidence in their math skills, taking them for the SAT is not necessary.
 If they haven’t taken these classes, students shouldn’t wait to take the test.